promised-ai/redpoll-website/content/blog/safe-ai.md

 # Key Points

-To be safe, and artificial intelligence must
+To be safe, an artificial intelligence must

 1. Store its knowledge in a way that is naturally human interpretable
 2. Learn from streams of data